cedwardsmedia/dedede/README.md

  - PHP 5.3
  - Git

 **Note**: Dedede only requires PHP and Git to work.
-However, it will check if your system meets the requirements for Kirby.
+It will throw an error if you are running anything earlier than PHP 5.3.
+As Dedede is intended for use during development and design of a Kirby-based project, Dedede does not (and likely never will) check for Apache 2 with mod_rewrite or NGINX.

 ## Installation